webrtcHacks/videoCallHelper/readme.md

 # Video Call Helper (β)

-A Chrome Extension to help with video calls.
+A Chrome Extension that provides a suite of tools to help your video calling experience.

 ## Overview
-⚠️WARNING: This extension is in beta and will have bugs.

 Video Call Helper is a tool box for video calls.
 It provides a set of tools that interact with the underlying media capture and real time communications related APIs to provide statistics and modify media.
 Control the extension via a drop-down dashboard accessible from the extension icon.

+### Features
 Tools include:
 - **😈 Bad Connection** - simulate a bad network connection if you are looking for a reason to get out of a meeting or avoid talking
 - **🌫️ Blur self-view** - obscure your own video self-view to reduce distractions